dealingwith/values/values.md

 #### The Products I Build and the Services I Provide

 To build things of enduring value, that honor the other in both intent and execution.

-## Current and Future Endeavors

-The point of this document.

-#### The Collaboration Works and Minecraft U

-* Minecraft U SaaS

-#### Dallas Atelier

-#### My Website and Blog

-* To resume regular writing on my blog, and collection/curation of my work on my website.

-#### Skills Applicable to Income Generation

-* Ability to organize people around web development and software projects.

-#### Additional Ideas

-* Presentation on Collaborative Work, Lean Startup/Software Techniques, "Emotional Product Development"
-* Move from hand-to-mouth to idea generation and bringing said ideas to fruition.